sandstorm-io/sandstorm/docs/developing/http-apis.md

 ## Getting the user IP address

 By default, for privacy, Sandstorm removes the user's IP address from API requests.
-The API _client code_ can request that Sandstorm provide the IP address to the grain in an API request by setting a header:
+The API _client code_ can request that Sandstorm pass the IP address to the grain by setting a header on the API request:

 ```
 X-Sandstorm-Passthrough: address
 ```

+Your app will receive the IP address via the `X-Real-IP` request header, assuming it is using `sandstorm-http-bridge`.

-Your app can provide sample Javascript to make make API requests which sets this header on `XMLHttpRequest` calls to the API endpoint.
+To make sure API requests to your API provide an IP address, if your API requires an IP address to be useful, your app can provide sample JavaScript code that sets header on `XMLHttpRequest` calls to the API endpoint.

 ## About WebKeys